blackberryfloat/western-blot-utility-docs/src/user_guide/exports.md

 # Exports

-This application allows you to export the calculated intensities for this experiment to a CSV.
-Currently you can select from summed, average, and normalized.
-Summed is recommended if you have no controls and normalized is recommended if you labeled your controls.
-The normalized value will be calculated if you provide any combination of a loading control, internal control, or both.
-If there are no controls, you will get an empty CSV.
+This application allows you to export the calculated intensities for your experiment to a CSV file.
+You can choose from three export methods: summed, average, and normalized.

+- **Summed** is recommended if you have no controls.
+- **Normalized** is recommended if you have labeled your controls.
+The normalized value is calculated if you provide any combination of a loading control, internal control, or both.

+If no controls are provided, the export will result in an empty CSV file.

-1. open the file menu
+1. Open the file menu.
-1. click export
+2. Click **Export**.
-1. select the relevant export method (ie normalized)
+3. Select the desired export method (e.g., normalized).
-1. select an output location in the file dialog
+4. Choose an output location in the file dialog.